telefonicaid/fiware-orion/doc/manuals/devel/flowsIndex.md

 	* Continues from FW-03
 	* Continues in PP-01

-Related with mongoBackend logic (MB and MD prefixes):
+Related to mongoBackend logic (MB and MD prefixes):

 * [MB-01: mongoUpdate - UPDATE/REPLACE - entity found](mongoBackend.md#flow-mb-01)
     * Continues from RQ-02 or FW-01